On multifold packings of radius-1 balls in Hamming graphs: Abstract

 \section{Abstract}

-\boldmath\bf A $\lambda$-fold $r$-packing in a Hamming metric space is a code $C$ such that the radius-$r$ balls centered in $C$ cover each vertex of the space by not more than $\lambda$ times.
-The well-known $r$-error-correcting codes correspond to the case $\lambda=1$.
-We propose asymptotic bounds for the maximum size of a $q$-ary $2$-fold $1$-packing as $q$ grows; prove that a $q$-ary distance-$2$ MDS code of length is an optimal $n$-fold $1$-packing if $q\ge 2n$; find that the maximum size of a binary $2$-fold $1$-packing of length $9$ is $96$; and derive upper bounds for the size of a binary $\lambda$-fold $1$-packing.
-We prove some properties of $1$-perfect unitrades, which are a special case of two-fold $1$-packings.
+\boldmath\bf A $\lambda$-fold $r$-packing (multiple radius-$r$ covering) in a Hamming metric space is a code $C$ such that the radius-$r$ balls centered in $C$ cover each vertex of the space by not more (not less, respectively) than $\lambda$ times.
+The well-known $r$-error-correcting codes correspond to the case $\lambda=1$, while in general multifold $r$-packing are related with list decodable codes.
+We (a) propose asymptotic bounds for the maximum size of a $q$-ary $2$-fold $1$-packing as $q$ grows; (b) prove that a $q$-ary distance-$2$ MDS code of length $n$ is an optimal $n$-fold $1$-packing if $q\ge 2n$; (c) derive an upper bound for the size of a binary $\lambda$-fold $1$-packing and a lower bound for the size of a binary multiple radius-$1$ covering (the last bound allows to update the small-parameters table); (d) classify all optimal binary $2$-fold $1$-packings up to length $9$, in particular, establish the maximum size $96$ of a binary $2$-fold $1$-packing of length $9$; (e) prove some properties of $1$-perfect unitrades, which are a special case of $2$-fold $1$-packings.